-- 1. Students will comply with all AU specified honor codes.
-The university recognizes honesty and integrity as being necessary to its academic function and the specialized mission of the University.
+- Students will comply with the University specified code of conduct and academic honesty policy.
+The University recognizes honesty and integrity as being necessary to its academic function and the specialized mission of the University.
 Student conduct expectations are maintained to protect the equity and validity of the University's grades and degrees.
 The guidelines are offered to assist in the development of standards and attitudes appropriate to professional academic life.
-Any honor or conduct code violations will be managed in accordance with University policy - 2.
-AU honor code requires honorable and ethical behaviors in all educational situations and medical responsibilities irrespective of the degree of supervision, guidance, or monitoring provided by the faculty or staff.
-The honor code specifically forbids lying, cheating, or attempted cheating, stealing or attempted stealing, plagiarism, failure to report the knowledge of a honor code violation, or failure to protect the confidential nature of the patient-therapist relationship. - 3.
-Academic honesty is expected at all times.
-Students should be referred to the Institution's academic honesty policy and procedures. - 4.
-Any violation of the policies and regulations of Augusta University or the Board of Regents of the University System of Georgia is prohibited. - 5.
-AU students are regarded as adult members of the community and are subject to all prosecution of criminal acts on or off campus. - 6.
-Faculty members are to report any violation of the honor code.
-Faculty will need to document any violations and place the documentation in the student's folder.
+Any violations will be managed in accordance with University policy. - 2.
+AU requires honorable and ethical behaviors in all educational situations and medical responsibilities irrespective of the degree of supervision, guidance, or monitoring provided by the faculty or staff.
+The University specifically forbids lying, cheating, or attempted cheating, stealing or attempted stealing, plagiarism, failure to report the knowledge of a code of conduct or academic honesty violation, or failure to protect the confidential nature of the patient-therapist relationship. - 3.
+Any violation of the policies and regulations of Augusta University or the Board of Regents of the University System of Georgia is prohibited. - 4.
+Faculty members are expected to follow the University's code of conduct and academic honesty policy regarding reporting of violations.

 Policy No. 22.0

 Policy Owner: AU Department of Occupational Therapy

 Originally Issued: July 2017

 Approved: 1.21.20

-Last Revision: January 2020
+Last Revision: January 2022

-Last Review: January 2020
+Last Review: March 2023

 Location: AUOT Website / Current Students

-Department of Occupational Therapy Policy 23.0.
+Policy 23.0.
 Student Outcomes Disclosure